 Concluding remarks

 We have shown that the use of herbarium specimens can be effectively used to investigate hybrid zone structure.
 Our analysis of herbarium collections revealed that Aquilegia formosa and A. flavescens frequently hybridize in contact zones, which is complemented by evidence of introgression in populations from identified contact zones.
 These include the type specimens of A. flavescens var. miniana, which evidently refers to the product of introgression from A. formosa, as implied by the original authors.
 We report evidence for a habitat-associated mosaic hybrid zone structure at broad and fine spatial scales, consistent with a role of divergent ecological selection in the divergence and isolation of these taxa.

+Data accessibility

+All data sets and R scripts used in this paper can be found at https://

 Acknowledgements